Newborn Skin Peeling: What Causes It And How To Best Treat It

 They may also develop a minor heat rash on their wrists, ankles, neck, or armpits.
 Too much clothing or an excessively hot environment normally cause this type of rash.

 These types of rashes are completely normal and may or may not require a trip to the doctor’s office.
 Use your judgment to make the right decision.

 While all of the rashes mentioned above are normal and will usually go away on their own in a day or two, it’s important to assess the severity of your little one’s rash.
 If it looks bad or is covering a large portion of your newborn’s body, it’s time to see the family pediatrician.

 Atopic Dermatitis (Eczema)

-Atopic Dermatitis, more commonly known as eczema, is an inflammation that causes dry, itchy, red spots on your baby’s skin.
-This condition occurs in about 20 percent of the population at some point in life, although it is slightly more common during childhood years.
+Atopic dermatitis occurs in about 20 percent of the population at some point in life, although it is slightly more common during childhood years.